duckie/boson/README.md

 ## Quick overview

 The goal of the framework is to use light routines instead of threads.
 In Go, these are called Goroutines.
 In the C++ world, it is known as fibers.
-In the boson framework, we just call it routines.
+In the boson framework, we just call them routines.

 ### Launch an instance